-Everyone knows Philly for their cheese steaks, but roast pork sandwiches are actually the best sandwiches in Philadelphia.
+Everyone knows Philly for their cheese steaks, but Philly roast pork sandwiches are actually the best sandwiches in Philadelphia.
+PERIOD.

 These garlicky, juicy sandwiches are paired with slightly bitter broccoli rabe, smoky roasted red pepper, and sharp provolone to make a true masterpiece of a sandwich not easily replicated.
 A true roast pork sandwich takes hours of brining, hours of cooking, and ends with a melt in your mouth deliciousness found only in the city of brotherly love.

-However, you can have all of this in the comfort of your own home without flying to Philly and waiting in the long line in Reading Terminal Market.
-This crockpot version is fast to assemble, and it would make a great party dish or meal to serve during a football game.
+Now, you can have all of this in the comfort of your own home without flying to Philly and waiting in the long line in Reading Terminal Market.
+This slow cooker version is fast to assemble, and it would make a great party dish or meal to serve during a football game.

 I’ve been thinking about making these roast pork sandwiches for a long time.
 I’ve been researching the best way to make a pork loin, how to thinly slice it, how I’d keep pork juicy without oil or brine.
 Then I found this pork in the deli.
 I was skeptical but hopeful.
 Good God, this is delicious.

 I kept tasting the broth as it was cooking in utter disbelief at just how good it was.
-Every time I lifted the crockpot lid (which I know you’re not really supposed to do) my house was filled with this amazing smell only found in the best delis and sandwich shops of Philly.
+Every time I lifted the slow cooker lid (which I know you’re not really supposed to do) my house was filled with this amazing smell only found in the best delis and sandwich shops of Philly.
 If I could buy a candle that smelled like this, I would.

 I made everyone in the house try it.
 It was so good.
 When I finally assembled the sandwiches and I took my first bite, I texted like three people.
 I was shook, as the teens probably don’t say any more.
 There is so much flavor in these layers.